backdrop-contrib/news_arrow/README.md

 PURE CSS
 --------

+For whatever reason, in Backdrop 1.2+ this theme does not work.
+We are investigating and thank you for your patience.

 Pure CSS is a basic, black and white, simple blank canvas theme using:

 - integration with Pure CSS by Yahoo! for more mobile friendly page elements